djlabbe/MogMover/README.md

 - Initial release
 - Automatic item moving with configurable mappings
 - Toggle on/off functionality
-- Support for all Mog storage locations
+- Support for Mog Satchel, Sack, and Case
 - Queue system with configurable delays

 ## Credits